Manaslu Circuit Trek - 14 Days

 8Day

-Acclimatization day in Samagaun explore Birendra Lake
+Acclimatization day in Samagaun explore Birendra Lake or Manaslu Base Camp

-This is a day for rest at Samagaun to give you some acclimatization before crossing the Larke Pass.
+This is a day for rest at Samagaun to give you some acclimatization before crossing the Larkya La Pass.
 Surrounded by mountains in a peaceful forest, you take a breather to acclimatize and relax.
 You can even hike to Birendra Lake (Kunda), which is an ice lake near the Manaslu Base Camp.
 Stay another night at Samagaun.

 birendra-lake